darviq/apify-tutorial/tutorial-2/README.md

 By using plain JS functions like querySelector.

 What is the default concurrency/parallelism the SDK uses?
 By default, the max amount of memory to be used is set to one quarter of total system memory.
+If we hadn't set minConcurrency parameter before, it will scale up automatically. maxConcurrency and desiredConcurrency default values equal minConcurrency.